ciaracade/umich-mcp/README.md

 ## Getting Started
 > [!CAUTION]
-> This is a work in progress and does not currently work.
+> This section a WIP and does not currently work.
+Give us a second...

 1. Clone this repository.
 ```